chengqu/CSCI-544-Final-Project/README.md

 # Instructions

-To run the whole experiment do:
+To run the whole experiment do: (approx. 20min on a recent NVIDIA GPU)

 ```
 make all